 Vehicles & axle layouts

-Fleet records, axle layout codes, and how they drive wheel maps.
+Fleet records, vehicle detail, axle layouts, torque specs, and how they drive wheel maps.

 The Vehicles area is your fleet register.
 It stores registration or identifier details, axle layout, wheel configuration, and historical context that flows through into jobs, reports, and customer visibility.